FlorSing/simple-quiz-web-app/README.md

 Hi.

-This is a simple web app featuring an online quiz, powered by JavaScript which dynamically updates the HTML and CSS.
+This is a prototype of a simple web app featuring an online quiz, powered by JavaScript which dynamically updates the HTML and CSS.
 It is a series of multiple-choice questions.
-Your current score as well as the highest scores will be stored.
+The current score as well as the highest scores will be stored.

+This is a (shomewhat) working version which shows basic functionality in terms of showing the questions and multiple choice asnwers.
+It forwards to the next set of questions and asnwers, but shows a glitch in setting the correct time and feedback display, which is still being worked on.
+Improvements are underway and repository will be updated real time.

 Here is a sample view of the application: